Running a Small Law Firm in Pennsylvania: 5 Owners Share Their Stories

 What was the scariest part of starting your own law firm?
 How did you find the courage to go on?

-“Starting a business in any industry is a scary venture, but starting a boutique law firm in the personal injury space is a bear of a proposition.
-As a personal injury lawyer in the Philadelphia, PA metro area, we faced a plethora of challenges, the most important of which was how do we bring in viable personal injury cases and compete with firms that have enormous marketing budgets.
+Starting a business in any industry is a scary venture, but starting a boutique law firm in the personal injury space is a bear of a proposition.
+As a personal injury lawyer in the Philadelphia, PA metro area, we faced a plethora of challenges, the most important of which was how to bring in viable personal injury cases and compete with firms that have enormous marketing budgets.
+The question is not simply how to open law firm but also how to make it work.

 Luckily, having an entrepreneurial background helped, putting as many oars in the water as possible, bootstrapping a lot of the work before making any hires, and doing outstanding work allowed our law firm to grow.
-Getting clients outstanding results translated into reviews which detailed the experience, allowing people who found us online to get a real picture of what it is like to work with our personal injury lawyers.”
+Getting clients outstanding results translated into reviews which detailed the experience, allowing people who found us online to get a real picture of what it is like to work with our personal injury lawyers.

-“The challenges continued to come at us throughout the COVID-19 pandemic where we had to quickly pivot to remote work with the world shut down and fewer people out meant fewer cases available.”
+The challenges continued to come at us throughout the COVID-19 pandemic where we had to quickly pivot to remote work with the world shut down and fewer people out meant fewer cases available.

 “The best decision we made was to double down on our marketing efforts when a lot of personal injury law firms spent less on marketing, we spent more, allowing us to bring in more viable cases in this trying time.”